PundiAI/fx-docs/validators/validator-faq.md

 Block rewards are distributed proportionally to all validators relative to their voting power.
 This means that even though each validator gains FX with each reward, all validators will maintain equal weight over time.

 Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
 Let us also assume that the reward for a block is 1000 FX and that each validator has 20% of self-bonded FX.
 These tokens do not go directly to the proposer.
-Instead, they are evenly spread among validators.
+Instead, they are evenly distributed among validators based on their total weight.
 So now each validator's pool has 100 FX.
 These 100 FX will be distributed according to each participant's stake:

 * Commission: `100*80%*1% = 0.8 FX`
-* Validator gets: `100\*20% + Commission = 20.8 FX`
+* Validator gets: `100*20% + Commission = 20.8 FX`
-* All delegators get: `100\*80% - Commission = 79.2 FX`
+* All delegators get: `100*80% - Commission = 79.2 FX`

 Then, each delegator can claim their part of the 79.2 FX in proportion to their stake in the validator's staking pool.

 ### How are fees distributed?

-Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if they include more than the strict minimum of required precommits.
+Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block they propose if they include more than the minimum number of required precommits.

 When a validator is selected to propose the next block, they must include at least 2/3 precommits of the previous block.
 However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
-As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
+As such, validators have to find a balance between the waiting time to get the most signatures and the risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
 Each of them applies a 1% commission rate and has 20% of self-delegated FX.
-Now comes a successful block that collects a total of 4020 FX in fees.
+Now comes a successful block that collects a total of 1340 FX in fees.

 First, a 25% tax is applied.
-The corresponding FX go to the reserve pool.
+The corresponding FX goes to the reserve pool.
 Reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-* `25% * 4020 = 1005` FX go to the reserve pool.
+* `25% * 1340 = 335` FX goes to the reserve pool.

 1005 FX now remain.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward R for each validator:

-`9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100`
+`9*R + (R + R*5%) = 1005 ⇔ R = 1005/10.05 = 100`

 * For the proposer validator:
   * The pool obtains `R + R * 5%`: 105 FX